Sustain Ontario – the Alliance for Healthy Food and Farming

 401 Richmond Street West, Suite 365, Toronto, Ontario, M5V 3A8

-Director – Ravenna Nuaimy-Barker
+Director of Development – Ravenna Nuaimy-Barker

 Ravenna brings over ten years of experience working on food and agriculture issues and environmental policy to Sustain Ontario.
 For six years Ravenna worked at FoodShare.
 In this position, Ravenna designed, developed, and fundraised for a wide variety of programs; consulted with community groups and government decision makers on policy issues; and organized and supported a number of local, provincial, and national networks.
 Ravenna has also worked for the Canadian Institute for Environmental Law and Policy and for Public Interest Research Groups in the U.S. She has a Masters of Urban Planning from York University.

 Jenn joined the Sustain team in September 2012 as a volunteer intern, supporting the membership development project as well as providing on-going communications and design support.
 She took on a new role in January as the Digital Media & Communications Intern, a position made possible by the YMCA’s Digital Skills Youth Internship Program, which evolved into her current role.
 She is currently pursuing a Certificate in Digital Media Skills at OCADU to better enable the development of Sustain’s web and print material.
 Jenn received an Honours Bachelors of Arts from the University of Toronto, majoring in historical and cultural geography, where she was involved with the Hart House Good Ideas Fund and local food-focused community cafes, Hot Yam! and Harvest Noon Cafe.